panthap2/updated-headline-generation/README.md

 **Dataset for our ACL-2022 paper "Updated Headline Generation: Creating Updated Summaries for Evolving News Stories"**

-We release ids and metadata for selected examples from the [NewsEdits](https://arxiv.org/abs/2104.09647) corpus.
+We release ids and metadata for selected examples from the [NewsEdits](https://arxiv.org/abs/2104.09647) corpus for the task of *updated headline generation*.
 The train/valid/test splits of the curated **HREN** dataset that we consider are available in `hren`.
 Each example is represented as a JSON object resembling the following structure:

 ```
 {